- B -

 Is prized beyond the sculpted flower.

-William Cullen Bryant, A Scene on the Banks of the Hudson
+William Cullen Bryant, from A Scene on the Banks of the Hudson

 - Beneath the rule of men entirely great